hollo88/submit_latex/README.md

    Note2: If latex is installed, with the -g option it will generate "submission.pdf", by running the commands from the next step.

    Note 3: Using the -b option includes the precompiled "main.bbl" file instead of relying on a ".bib" file for bibliography generation.
-This is particularly useful when the journal’s submission system supports only a single pdflatex run and does not execute `biber` or `bibtex`.
+This is particularly useful when the journal’s submission system supports only pdflatex run and does not execute `biber` or `bibtex`.

 5. **Compile the submission version** to check: